Short-Run Cost and Long-Run Cost

 Economies of scale are reductions in the firm's per-unit costs that are associated with the use of large plants to produce a large volume of output.
 They are present over the initial range of outputs when the long-run ATC curve is falling.
 There are three reasons why economies of scale exist:

 Diseconomies of scale are situations in which the long-run average total costs are greater in larger firms than they are for smaller firms.
-They are possible: as a firm gets bigger and bigger, bureaucratic inefficiencies may result.
-Principal-agent problems grow - they are present when the long-run ATC curve is rising.
+They are possible: as a firm gets bigger and bigger, bureaucratic inefficiencies may result; principal-agent problems grow; communication breakdowns and bottlenecks can raise input prices.
+They are present when the long-run ATC curve is rising.

 It is also possible to have constant unit costs as the plant size changes.
 This is known as constant returns to scale.